Data-driven controlled subgroup selection in clinical trials: Methodology

 The conditional expectation of $\mathrm{ITE}_i$ given $X_i = x$ is what is known as the CATE at $x$.
 Under the assumption that $\P(T_i=t\mid X_i=x) > 0$ for all $x \in \R^d$ and $t \in \{0,1\}$, we may write the CATE as

 The task of subgroup selection for heterogeneous treatment effects is then to identify the largest set $S_{\tau}$ for which $\mathrm{CATE}(x) \geq \tau$ for all $x \in S_{\tau}$.

 Now, if in addition to the observed response $Y_i(T_i)$, we would observe the counterfactual response $Y_i(1-T_i)$, we could take $Y_i(1)-Y_i(0)$ as the input for the response in the methods described in the previous subsections, as the covariate-conditional expectation of that difference is exactly the CATE, so that the output of the above methods would give an estimate of $S_{\tau}$.
-Unfortunately, this is not possible in practice.
+Unfortunately, we do not observe the counterfactual response, and this is where the meta-learning framework may be useful.

-The idea of the meta-learning framework is then to use flexible machine learning methods in order to estimate nuisance functions like the propensity $\pi: x \mapsto \P(T_i =1\mid X_i = x)$ and the treatment-conditional regression functions $\regressionFunction_t (x) := \E\bigl\{Y_i(T_i)\mid T_i = t, X_i = x\bigr\}$ for $t \in \{0,1\}$.
-Following the taxonomy of \cite{curth2021nonparametric}, one-step plug-in learners would then estimate the CATE directly from the estimates of $\eta_t$, $t \in \{0, 1\}$, whereas two-step learners use these estimates in order to generate pseudo-observations serving as proxies for the unobservable differences $Y_i(1)-Y_i(0)$.
-In particular, one may generate these pseudo-observations using the double robust (DR) learning method described by \cite{kennedy2023optimal}.
-For that purpose, one calculates estimators of $\pi$, $\regressionFunction_0$, $\regressionFunction_1$ (for instance, using the sample splitting techniques described in Section~\ref{sec:simulations_HTE_methods} below), which shall be denoted by $\hat{\pi}$, $\hat{\regressionFunction}_0$ and $\hat{\regressionFunction}_1$, respectively.
-Then, one may calculate pseudo-observations as
+A range of meta-learning techniques have been discussed in the literature (see for instance the review by \cite{lipkovich2024modern}) and we will be focusing on using the so-called doubly robust (DR) learner for generating pseudo-observations mimicking the ITEs \citep{kennedy2023optimal}.
+The idea here is to use flexible machine learning methods in order to estimate the propensity $\pi: x \mapsto \P(T_i =1\mid X_i = x)$ and the treatment-conditional regression functions $\regressionFunction_t: x \mapsto \E\bigl\{Y_i(T_i)\mid T_i = t, X_i = x\bigr\}$ for $t \in \{0,1\}$.
+Writing $\hat{\pi}$ and $\hat{\eta}_t$ for estimators of these quantities, we then generate pseudo-observations as

+for $i\in \{1, \ldots, n\}$ using sample splitting (as will be described in more detail in Section~\ref{sec:simulations_HTE_methods}).
+The construction of the pseudo-observations $\Tilde{Y}_i$, $i \in \{1,\ldots,n\}$, as proxies for the individual treatment effects $\mathrm{ITE}_i$, $i \in \{1,\ldots,n\}$, in this way is rooted in the theory of efficient influence functions for estimating the CATE when neither the outcome functions $\eta_t$, $t \in \{0,1\}$, nor the propensity $\pi$ are known \citep{hines2022demystifying}.
+Indeed, even though we are interested in the analysis of randomised control trials, where the propensity is known, we nonetheless focus on the DR learner due to its robustness against misspecification of the outcome model as observed by \cite{sechidis2025usingindividualizedtreatmenteffects}.